gcgarner/IOTstack/README.md

 You want to connect to the web interface of grafana from your laptop.
 Now you are outside the container environment you type PI's IP eg 192.168.n.m:3000

+## How the script works
+The build script creates the ./services directory and populates it from the template file in .templates .
+The script then appends the text withing each service.yml file to the docker-compose.yml .
+When the stack is rebuild the menu doesn not overwrite the service folder if it already exists.
+Make sure to sync any alterations you have made to the docker-compose.yml file with the respective service.yml so that on your next build your changes pull through.

+The .gitignore file is setup such that if you do a `git pull origin master` it does not overwrite the files you have already created.
+Because the build script does not overwite your service directory any changes in the .templates directory will have no affect on the services you have already made.
+You will need to move your service folder out to get the latest version of the template.

 # Portainer
 https://hub.docker.com/r/portainer/portainer/